– Where do I start, what is the process to learn price action trading?

 – What charting software do you use?

 We use NinjaTrader software.
-We believe that NinjaTrader is quickly becoming the software of choice for serious day traders.
-This does not mean that other charting software is not a good or adequate choice, but we don’t have any experience with anything outside of NinjaTrader since that is what we have used for the last several years.
+We have used NinjaTrader for many years and it a solid choice for serious day traders.
+This does not mean that other charting software is not a good or adequate choice, but we use and like NinjaTrader since that is what we have used for the last several years.
 If you need help or assistance with your charting software, unless your question is specific to something we teach, we are limited in what we can do for you.
 You will either need to check with your charting provider or broker, or if you have questions about NinjaTrader, you can go to the NT website.
 They have excellent support and some of the best training videos that will teach you almost anything you need to know about the use of the NT charting software.
-Follow this link to the NinjaTrader Support Training Videos.
+Follow this links Below to the video library for your version.

 – I have always read that your safety stop can not be larger than your profit target, or else money management will not work out and you will end up losing money as a trader.
 Why do you say differently?